uriel1998/mpdq/README.md

 ## 1. About

 `mpdq` is a auto-queing system for MPD to create a flexible and configurable "party mode" effect with randomization and (re)discovery of your own music.
 Inspired by the eclectic soundtracks of *Letterkenny*, *High Fidelity*, *Doom Patrol*, and many more.
 (In-depth explanation at [my blog](https://ideatrash.net/?p=121759)).

 `mpdq` will autoqueue random tracks from your existing music library, with per-genre weighting and simple defaults.

 Because it uses `mpd`'s own data, new tracks and changes to your music library will be incorporated when `mpd` is updated.

+`mpdq` also now has a "radio station" toggle to let you easily switch between presets with an optional station-tuning effect.

 ## 2. License